wiseman-timelord/Meta-Port/README.md

 # Meta-Port

 ### STATUS: WORKING
-- It works as intended, there will be, limited or no, further development.
+- It, works as intended and has an improved interface, there will be, limited or no, further development.

 ## DESCRIPTION
 This is a batch that neatly runs MetaTrader in Portable mode, as such it uses its own directory to store all the files.
 There are 2 reasons you may want to do this, I use it for both these reasons...
 1. To not run out of activations on Expert Advisors, for example when you reinstall the OS.
-2. Run multiple accounts on the same machine, for example, one for forex and one for commodities.
+2. Run multiple accounts on the same machine, for example, one for Major Forex and one for Metals.

 ### FEATURES
 - **Clear Interface**: Text confirmations with short wait commands, explaining what is going on.